Steal This Strategy: Using Keyword Research for Competitor Analysis

 But here's where it gets really juicy - understanding search intent.
 This is huge for creating content that actually satisfies the user.

-An informational query like "What is the best sofa material for pets?" has a very different intent than a transactional one like "Buy leather sectional online."
+An informational search query like "What is the best sofa material for pets?" has a very different intent than a transactional one like "Buy leather sectional online."
 You need to optimize different types of content to match those intents.
+Understanding this is a key part of effective search engine optimization.

 The more you can align your keywords with the specific search intent behind them, the better your content will perform.
 It's all about relevance—giving users exactly what they're looking for at each stage of their journey.